exakat/exakat/docs/Rules.rst

 Avoid __autoload(), only use spl_register_autoload().

-__autoload() will be deprecated in PHP 7.2 and possibly removed in later version.
+__autoload() will be deprecated in PHP 7.2 and possibly removed in later versions.

 __autoload() may only be declared once, and cannot be modified later.
 This creates potential conflicts between libraries that try to set up their own autoloading schema.